Ancient Egyptian royal titulary: Throne name (prenomen)

 The pharaoh's throne name, the first of the two names written inside a cartouche, usually accompanied the title nsw-bity (nsw(t)-bjt(j)), traditionally interpreted as "[He] of sedge [and] bee" and often translated for convenience as "King of Upper and of Lower Egypt".
 (The sedge and the bee symbolised Upper and Lower Egypt, respectively, although recent research has thrown this interpretation into doubt.)

 The epithet nb tꜣwy, "Lord of the Two Lands", referring to the valley and delta regions of Egypt, often occurs as well.

 Title was used universally regardless of ruler's gender.
-Female version of the title - nsjt-n-tꜣ-šmꜥ bjtjt-n-tꜣ-mḥw (nesit Ta-szema bitit Ta-mehu), that means "Queen of the land of Upper Egypt (and) Queen of the land of Lower Egypt" - is attested only for Cleopatra VII.
+Female version of the title - nsjt-n-tꜣ-šmꜥ bjtjt-n-tꜣ-mḥw (nesit Ta-szema bitit Ta-mehu), which means "Queen of the land of Upper Egypt (and) Queen of the land of Lower Egypt" - is attested only for Cleopatra VII.

 Personal name (nomen)

 This was the name given at birth.
 The name itself was preceded by the title "Son of Ra", written with the hieroglyph of a duck (za), a homonym for the word meaning "son" (za), adjacent to an image of the sun, a hieroglyph for the chief solar deity Ra.
 It was first introduced to the set of royal titles in the Fourth Dynasty and emphasizes the king's role as a representative of the solar god Ra.
 For women who became pharaoh, the preceding title was interpreted as "daughter" also.